redhat-iot/2020Summit-IoT-Streaming-Demo/README.md

 ### Setup Ceph Object Storage

 1. Run `IoTCLI ceph setup` to provision ceph
-- This will tak some time for all the resources to become available
+- BE PATIENT This will take some time for all the resources to become available

 2. Run `IoTCLI ceph user <ceph username>` to setup a new ceph user connected to credential store `my-store`